Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on the Hubbard dimer

 For such a small system, a single two-site slave cluster encompasses the whole system, so it is not surprising that the cluster-based method will provide excellent results.
 In fact, as detailed in Appendix~\ref{app:2site}, exact diagonalization of the original electron Hamiltonian and solution of our cluster slave-particle method result in the same ground-state energy $E = \left(U-\sqrt{U^2+16t^2}\right)/2$ as well as the same double occupancy

-This double occupancy is always positive for any real-valued $U$ and $t$, direct evidence of the absence of a Mott transition in this system (also true of the one-dimensional half-filled one-band Hubbard model~\cite{lieb1994absence}).
-Fig.~\ref{fig:Mott} shows the exact $E$ and $D_i$ in blue.
+This double occupancy is always positive for any real-valued $U$ and $t$, direct evidence of the absence of a Mott transition in this system (also true of the one-dimensional half-filled one-band Hubbard model~\cite{lieb1968absence}).
+Figure \ref{fig:Mott} shows the exact $E$ and $D_i$ with blue circles.

 However, analytical solution (see Appendix~\ref{app:2site}) of the associated single-site slave-particle problem results in $E = -(U-8t)^2/32t$ for $U/t<8$ and $E=0$ when $U/t\geq8$ and double occupancy $D_i = (8t-U)/32t$ when $U/t<8$ and $D_i=0$ when $U/t\geq8$.
 Both energy and double occupancy indicate a Mott transition at $U/t=8$ within this (erroneous) single-site approximation.
-Fig.~\ref{fig:Mott} shows the single-site $E$ and $D_i$ in red.
-This (false) Mott transition at $U/t=8$ disagrees with the exact solution but is also inevitable within a single-site approach: a single site connected to a bath described by a single expectation $\avg{O}_s$ cannot know if the bath is meant to describe a zero or high dimensional material problem; since a Mott transition can happen in higher dimensional systems and is achievable in the single-site theoretical description when $\avg{O}_s=0$, it occurs for some sufficiently large $U/t$ in the single-site picture.
+Figure \ref{fig:Mott} shows the total energy $E$ and double occupancy $D_i$ of the single-site SP method with red squares.
+This (false) Mott transition at $U/t=8$ disagrees with the exact solution but is also inevitable within a single-site approach: a single site connected to a bath described by a single expectation $\avg{O}_s$ cannot know if the bath is meant to describe a zero- or high-dimensional material problem; since a Mott transition can happen in higher-dimensional systems and is achievable in the single-site theoretical description when $\avg{O}_s=0$, it occurs for some sufficiently large $U/t$ in the single-site picture.